pivotal/docs-tap/troubleshooting.md

 ### Symptom

-You receive a "Increase your cluster's resources" error.
+You receive an "Increase your cluster's resources" error.

 ### Cause